-1. Duration of the Program
+1. Duration of The Program:

-The professional under-graduate programme leading to the degree of Bachelor of Law (3 Year LL.B) will extend three academic years / over a period of 6 Semesters and each semester will normally have duration of 90 working days.
-However, under special circumstances and to save the academic year the normal working days of 90 can be reduced by increasing working hours per day as per the Bar Council of India Rules, New Delhi.
+The professional post-graduate programme leading to the degree of Master of Law (LL.M) will extend to two academic years / 4 Semesters and each semester will normally have duration of 90 working days.
+However, under special circumstances and to save the academic year, the normal working days of 90 can be reduced by increasing working hours per day as per the Bar Council of India Rules, New Delhi.

-2. Minimum Qualification For Admission
+2. Minimum Qualification For Admission: